 This yields the solution to the Stokes system, but our condition \eqref{eq:BoundaryEquation} is not satisfied (in general).
-We need to add some correcting term $\bm v = (\bm v', 0)$.
-For this purpose, we consider the following problem
+We need to add a correction term $\bm v = (\bm v', 0)$.
+To this purpose, consider the following problem

 where